ayoubbenmbarek/ferry-platform-reservation/IMPLEMENTATION_COMPLETE.md

   TODO:add pay in 3 times
   TODO:sign up with google
   TODO:add glisser un jour vers avant ou après et voir les prix et les dispo de traversé (passenger, vehicule, cabin..)
-7,50 € au total
+  TODO:send email the day of the trip
+  TODO:Send email if come information changed about the route, TODO:check with erry hopper if i should listen to a specific endpoint to have updates about routes and trip 7,50 € au total
 TODO:addd possibility to add promo code:done
 TODO: another option of pending:send quote by email